proplot-dev/proplot/docs/showcase.rst

 Even when inner panels are present, the main subplot aspect ratios will stay fixed (see below for more on panels).

-You can disable this feature by passing ``tight=False`` to ``subplots``, but it is unbelievably useful.
+You can disable this feature by passing ``tight=False`` to `~proplot.subplots.subplots`, but it is unbelievably useful.
 It works by scaling either the figure width or height dimension (whichever one you didn’t specify) such that the subplot aspect ratios will not change, and by taking advantage of ProPlot’s subplot layout restrictions.
 The below examples demonstrate its power.

 .. code:: ipython3